Understanding Your Telephone Bill

 These are mandatory fees that local telephone companies must collect from all telephone service subscribers.
 The state distributes the monies collected to agencies that operate the following services:

 - Minnesota Telephone Relay Service.
 This communications service transmits and translates calls made between deaf, speech impaired, hard-of-hearing and other persons with the assistance of relay equipment and, at times, trained operators.

 - 911 System.
 The Legislature created the state’s emergency 911 response system, and the 911 surcharge helps maintain the 911 emergency network through Minnesota.

 - Telephone Assistance Plan.
-The surcharge helps offset the cost of basic telephone service for low-income senior citizens and disabled Minnesotans.
+The surcharge helps offset the cost of basic telephone service for low-income and disabled Minnesotans.

 - Federal Excise (3%).
 A federal tax established by Congress.
 It applies to local service that is billed separately from long distance service.

 - State Sales (6.875%).
 A state tax established by the Minnesota Legislature.

 - County Sales (depends on the county).
 Counties may elect to tax the telephone bills of county residents.

 - City Sales (depends on the city).
 Cities may elect to tax the telephone bills of city residents.

 Customers may subscribe to additional services through their local telephone company such as: Directory Assistance, Operator-Assisted Calls, or various calling features such as CallerID and Three-Way Calling, and for non-listed or non-published telephone numbers.